 Tagine: Tagine [above, right] is a quintessential Moroccan dish and a must-try.
 Named after the earthenware pot it’s cooked in, tagine is a slow-cooked stew that combines a rich blend of meats (such as chicken, lamb or beef), vegetables and a medley of aromatic spices like saffron, cumin and cinnamon – and it goes perfectly with fellow Moroccan staple couscous!

-Fresh seafood: Make the most of Agadir’s coastal location on cruises to Morocco and head to the local seafood markets or waterfront restaurants to sample a range of ocean-fresh delights, from grilled fish, such as sardines or sea bream, to prawns, calamari and more.
+Fresh seafood: Make the most of Agadir’s coastal location on cruises to Morocco and head to the local seafood markets or waterfront restaurants to sample a range of ocean-fresh dishes, from grilled fish, such as sardines or sea bream, to prawns, calamari and more.

 Corniche: Casablanca’s Corniche is a picturesque coastal promenade ideal for a leisurely stroll, a jog by the sea or a relaxed afternoon at one of the beachfront cafés on a NCL Morocco cruise stop.
 The Corniche provides a refreshing escape from the urban bustle and is particularly scenic at sunset, too.
 Soaking it up with a refreshing drink in-hand encouraged.